LLC vs. S Corp (Full Comparison) – Pros & Cons Revealed

 If you haven’t already done it, then you have to actually form the LLC or the corporation.
 The second step is then filling out and filing the form for articles of incorporation, which can also be called the certificate of incorporation.
 This can be filed to the secretary of state’s office where your business is.
 This form will detail all the basics of your business.

 Once this has been completed, you file a form with the IRS, electing S Corporation taxation.
 Your state will have to first accept the above forms and your business name.
-The Form 2553 can be found on the IRS website or at any local IRS office.
+Form 2553 can be found on the IRS website or at any local IRS office.
 Every shareholder in the business must sign the form before it is submitted to the IRS, or it is not official.
 It must be filed by March 15 of the tax year during which you want to convert to an S Corporation.
 Your business will then review the form and make sure your business makes all the necessary requirements.

 The fees that are required to establish an S Corporation can change and vary depending on a number of factors.
-One of the depending factors is the complexity of the corporation and state where the business is established.
-Some of the key fees that you should expect to pay include fees of the articles of incorporation, which typically range between $100 and $250.
+One of the depending factors is the complexity of the corporation and the state where the business is established.
+Some of the key fees that you should expect to pay include fees for the articles of incorporation, which typically range between $100 and $250.
 If you choose to have a lawyer process the fees for you, then the price of this service can add up considerably.
-Prices for lawyers tend to start at a few hundred dollars, but is the structure of the S Corporation is very complicated and requires a lot of time and work, then this can potentially add up to a few thousand dollars.
+Prices for lawyers tend to start at a few hundred dollars but is the structure of the S Corporation is very complicated and requires a lot of time and work, then this can potentially add up to a few thousand dollars.

 For many, especially those that are new to running a business, the whole process of forming an LLC or an S Corp can be a little daunting.
-There are quite a few processes to go through and forms to fill out, which is also time consuming.
+There are quite a few processes to go through and forms to fill out, which is also time-consuming.
 It is not surprising, therefore, that many companies opt to have a third party service do all the hard work for them.
 There are many companies out there that will complete this for you, some of which are better than others.
 Two of the best and most reputable are Zenbusiness and IncAuthority.

 Zenbusiness is one of the best, and therefore most popular, business formation services out there.
 They offer exceptional services at some of the cheapest prices, making the process of idea to opening easier.
 The experts will help you navigate the business start-up process, which includes helping you find the right business structure and registering your business.
 The company offers an LLC formation service package which is very cheap, and offers everything you need to form a business, while also providing a service to help your business become an S Corp, with the customer service team on hand to help you every step of the way.